Laclaverie/app-comparer/README.md

 melos run run:client
 ```

-### Notes on iOS
-- Building to a physical iPhone must be performed on macOS with Xcode installed.
-Use `flutter build ipa` or run from Xcode.

 ### Tips & Troubleshooting
 - Run `flutter doctor` and `flutter devices` to check your environment and connected devices.
 - If generated files (drift/json_serializable) are missing, run the build steps above or use `dart run build_runner build --delete-conflicting-outputs` from the package/app directory.
 - For consistent builds across packages, make sure `melos run build:shared` is run before launching apps or use `melos run build:apps`.

-### CI / Next steps
-- Consider adding a CI workflow (e.g., GitHub Actions) that runs `melos run get`, `melos run analyze`, `melos run build:all` and `melos exec -- 'dart test'` to ensure PRs are validated.

-If you want, I can add a `DEVELOPER.md` with this content split into quick commands and a GitHub Actions template to automate checks.